About

 On Alta Peak in Sequoia National Park.

-My office in AutoCAD Product Support at Autodesk in Sausalito, CA around 1991.
+My office in AutoCAD Product Support at Autodesk, Sausalito (1991).

-One of my first dates with Julie at a corn maze outside Salem, Oregon.
+One of my first dates with Julie at a corn maze near Salem, Oregon.

 Getting married a year later.